 Mariana Garcia

 A few days ago, I was in one of the more challenging parts of the suburb where I work.
-As a social worker in Lima, I am committed to supporting the poor and needy and am confronted daily with extreme social inequalities and complex ethnic conflicts.
+As a social worker in Lima, Peru, I am committed to supporting the poor and needy and am confronted daily with extreme social inequalities and complex ethnic conflicts.
 At 38, I’ve learned to find strength in the warm and genuine encounters that come my way, even in the most trying circumstances.

 That day, I visited Ana, a mother of three struggling after her husband abandoned them.
 Her youngest son, Mateo, came home in tears, having lost his only pair of shoes.
 Feeling determined, I visited a local charity and bumped into my old friend Carlos, who worked for a small nonprofit.
 Moved by their plight, Carlos joined me at Ana’s house with a new pair of shoes for Mateo and several boxes of food and supplies.
 He also mentioned a job opening at his organization for Ana.